 Threatened species

-Some of Australia’s most vulnerable native animals find sanctuary in Hobart’s bushland reserves, including eastern quolls, the masked owl, swift parrot, eastern barred bandicoots and the grey goshawk.
+Some of Australia's most vulnerable native animals find sanctuary in Hobart's bushland reserves.

-Ensuring our reserves remain ecologically healthy and robust is critical to protecting these vulnerable species.
+We must make sure our reserves remain ecologically healthy and robust.
+This is critical to protecting these threatened species.

-Within the City are 28 vegetation communities, including Lowland Native Grasslands of Tasmania, which are listed as critically endangered.
+Within the City are 28 vegetation communities which are listed as critically endangered:

-- Eleven fauna species listed under the Environment Protection and Biodiversity Conservation Act 1999 are known to occur in our bushlands, and of these, nine are also listed on the state Threatened Species Protection Act 1995.
+• Eleven fauna species listed under the Environment Protection and Biodiversity Conservation Act 1999 are known to occur in our bushlands.
+Of these, nine are also listed on the state Threatened Species Protection Act 1995.

 Hobart's threatened wildlife